joshbegley/nyt-latest/README.md

 `Luis Grijalva, who qualified to race in the Olympics for his native Guatemala, may not be able to return to the United States if he leaves.`\
 https://nytimes.com/2021/07/26/sports/luis-grijalva-runner-guatemala-daca-olympics.html?searchResultPosition=5

-**Tesla is expected to report a big jump in profit.**\
+**Tesla reports a big jump in profit.**\
 `A significant portion of Tesla’s profit comes from selling regulatory credits to other automakers that need them to meet emissions standards.
-Analysts will closely be watching how much of the company’s profit comes from sale of credits compared with the sale of cars.`\
+In the second quarter, it took in $354 million from the sale of credits.`\
 https://nytimes.com/2021/07/26/business/tesla-2nd-quarter-earnings.html?searchResultPosition=6

 **New Charcuterie Straight From Olympia Provisions**\